AgileBIM/FabCOD/docs/wiki/INSULATION-SubObject.md

 Facing Name only is given.
 Facing Group is not given as part of the value.
 ##### Returns
 STRING
+### Property: FacingLock
+Get/Set the Lock Status of the Facing property of the INSULATION Object.

+No additional remarks available
+##### Returns
+BOOLEAN
 ### Property: Gauge
 Get/Set the Insulation Gauge of the INSULATION Object.